James Earl Jones

 Death2024-09-09

 BiographyJames Earl Jones (January 17, 1931 – September 9, 2024) was an American actor.
-A pioneer for black actors in the entertainment industry, he is known for his extensive and acclaimed roles on stage and screen.
+A pioneer for black actors in the entertainment industry, Jones is known for his extensive and acclaimed roles on stage and screen.
 Jones is one of the few performers to achieve the EGOT (Emmy, Grammy, Oscar, and Tony).
 He was inducted into the American Theater Hall of Fame in 1985, and was honored with the National Medal of Arts in 1992, the Kennedy Center Honor in 2002, the Screen Actors Guild Life Achievement Award in 2009, and the Academy Honorary Award in 2011.

-Jones made his film debut in Stanley Kubrick's Dr. Strangelove (1964).
-He received a Golden Globe Award nomination for Claudine (1974).
-He gained international fame for his voice role as Darth Vader in the Star Wars franchise, beginning with the original 1977 film.
-Jones's other notable films include The Man (1972), Conan the Barbarian (1982), Matewan (1987), Coming to America (1988), Field of Dreams (1989), Best of the Best (1989), The Hunt for Red October (1990), Sneakers (1992), The Sandlot (1993), The Lion King (1994), and Cry, the Beloved Country (1995).
-On television, he received eight Primetime Emmy Award nominations winning twice for his roles in thriller film Heat Wave (1990) and the crime series Gabriel's Fire (1991).
-He also acted in Roots (1977), Jesus of Nazareth (1977), Picket Fences (1994), Homicide: Life on the Street (1997), and Everwood (2004).
+On film, Jones made his acting debut in Stanley Kubrick's Dr. Strangelove (1964).
+He reprised his role as a boxer in the film adaptation of The Great White Hope (1970), earning a nomination for the Academy Award for Best Actor.
+He gained international fame for his voice role as Darth Vader in the Star Wars franchise.
+Jones also appeared in The Man (1972), Claudine (1974), Conan the Barbarian (1982), Matewan (1987), Coming to America (1988), Field of Dreams (1989), Best of the Best (1989), The Hunt for Red October (1990), Sneakers (1992), The Sandlot (1993), The Lion King (1994), and Cry, the Beloved Country (1995).

 Biography from the Wikipedia article James Earl Jones.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.